 Manufacturer annual reports are due by June 1 each year.

-- Indiana E-Cycle Manufacturer Annual Report – State Form 54534 (available on the IDEM Forms page under Office of Compliance Support, in the Indiana E-Cycle section)
+- Indiana E-Cycle Manufacturer Annual Report – State Form 54534 (available on the IDEM Forms page under Office of Program Support, in the Indiana E-Cycle section)

 Manufacturers that fail to meet their 60% by weight recycling obligation are subject to a variable recycling fee per pound of shortfall.